|

 Over 6 million visitors from around the world are expected to converge on the

-world!
-The locals still refer to Oktoberfest as the "Wiesn", and as
+The locals still refer to Oktoberfest as the "Wiesn", and as they

 Oktoberfest!"